Should I Invest In A Metal Building Or Add On To My Current Building?

 The new frame will attach to the original frame.

-To open the bay up to the original building you'll just need to remove the wall panels and some girts.
+To open the bay up to the original building, you just need to remove the wall panels and some girts.

 And, the wall panels you don't need anymore can be reused elsewhere.